shanep/shanep.github.io/parts/rubric-boiler.md

 it is expected that the **Experience** section is at least 200 words long.
 Points will be deducted based on how far below the required word count you are.
 Additionally, up to 50% of your score for this section can be deducted if filler sentences are used to artificially inflate the word count.
-200 words is a pretty low bar for a college level course.

 Having trouble figuring out what to write?
 Here are some questions to get you started.